Explicit birational geometry of determinantal quartic 3-folds: Mori program of with smooth ACM

 \end{proof}

 \begin{rmk} If $C$ is ACM, we can prove Lemma \ref{lem::excLocus} as follows: all 4-secant lines to $C$ are contracted into singular points of $Y$.
-By \cite[Corollary 1.12]{Beauville}, $Y$ is a linear determinantal quartic (see the proof of Lemma \ref{lem4IsInjective} below).
-Thus $Y$ is singular along isolated points by \cite[Proposition 1.3.6, (b)] {oslo} (therein called points of rank 2), and the inverse image of such points under $f$ is precisely the union of the $4$-secant lines to $C$ \cite[Proposition 1.3.6, (c)]{oslo}.
+By the proof in Proposition \ref{lem4IsInjective} below, $Y$ is a linear determinantal quartic.
+Thus $Y$ is singular along isolated points by \cite[Prop.
+1.3.6, (b)] {oslo} (therein called points of rank 2), and the inverse image of such points under $f$ is precisely the union of the $4$-secant lines to $C$ \cite[Prop.
+1.3.6, (c)]{oslo}.
 This proves that $Exc(f)=L$, provided that $f$ does not contract any divisor.

-In order to see this, observe that $h^{2,1}(X)=g(C)=11$, which means that the twenty singular points of $Y$ fail to impose independent conditions on cubic hypersurfaces \cite{cynk}.
-This implies that $Y$ is not $\mathbb{Q}$-factorial, thus $|-K_X|$ induces a small contraction.
+To see that $f$ is not a divisorial contraction, observe that $h^{2,1}(X)=g(C)=11$ means that the twenty singular points of $Y$ fail to impose independent conditions on cubic hypersurfaces \cite{cynk}.
+This implies that $Y$ is not $\mathbb{Q}$-factorial, thus $|-K_X|$ induces a small contraction. \end{rmk}

-Furthermore, the previous result holds for an ACM curve $C$, even if it is singular \cite[Lemma 2.11]{ra}.
-This can be used to study determinantal quartics with more than 20 nodes. \end{rmk}

 We now explore the anticanonical model of $X$.

 \begin{prop} Let $C\in \mathcal{H}_{10,11}$ be smooth and ACM.
 The anticanonical linear series of $X=Bl_C\PP^3$ yields a birational morphism onto a quartic 3-fold, $Y$.
 If $C$ is general, $Y$ is determinantal with 20 singular points. \end{prop}